jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Dirichlet's theorem on arithmetic progressions.md

 The proof is harder because these have some real character.

-We will need the existence of the [[Complex Analysis --- math-135/notes/Euler-Mascheroni constant|Euler-Mascheroni constant]] and a similar constant for the sum of square roots.
+We will need the existence of the [[Complex analysis --- math-135/notes/Euler-Mascheroni constant|Euler-Mascheroni constant]] and a similar constant for the sum of square roots.
 Specifically, we need the following.

 ##### _proposition:_ Euler-Mascheroni and analogues for other $p$-series